-Unlike many other rafting trips, there is not a guide in each raft and there are only three people max per raft.
+Unlike many other rafting trips, there is not a guide in each raft, and there are only three people max per raft.
 Cameron and I got lucky and had a whole raft to ourselves!
 A little more arm work – but we didn’t mind!
 We were nestled in our raft, had our handy GoPro fastened on, and began paddling!

-Although we didn’t have a guide on our particular raft, there were many that did.
+Although we didn’t have a guide on our particular raft, many did.
 All of the guides on our tour were wonderful and skilled.
 They were always jumping into the freezing waters to assist wherever needed and were fun, engaging, and helpful!
 We felt comfortable with our leaders knowing they were certified by the International Rafting Federation and could speak both English and Croatian.

 The Cetina River

-The Cetina River is one of the most popular rivers in Croatia.
+The Cetina River is one of the most famous rivers in Croatia.
 Most people flock to the coast, but this river and its surroundings are stunning!
 The water flows calmly with many light rapids to keep the adrenaline pumping.
-Between the two of us we had a great time in the quiet parts of the river enjoying the sounds of the birds and trees blowing; but also couldn’t wait to battle the rapids!
+Between the two of us, we had a great time in the quiet parts of the river enjoying the sounds of the birds and trees blowing; but also couldn’t wait to battle the rapids!

 As mentioned before, the Cetina River has fairly “light” rapids.
 Most are rated a whitewater grade of two or three, making rafting enjoyable for all fitness levels.
-Adventure Dalmatia operates daily in the summer time with a total rafting time equalling three hours.
-The distance from start to finish is about 7 miles so we felt we got a great upper body workout in!
+Adventure Dalmatia operates daily in the summertime with a total rafting time equalling three hours.
+The distance from start to finish is about 7 miles, so we felt we got a great upper body workout in!
 There are a few points where rafters can jump out and take a swim, but we weren’t quite brave enough to face the April weather.